bhudgens/blog/_posts/2017-01-07-snow-mobile-and-tubing.md

 Part of the tradition is annual snowmobiling and tubing.
 I had never done large scale tubing until last year.  **It is a blast**.
 This year the snowmobiles were brand new and cranked out some speed.
 We had approximately fifty people in the group which means we _almost_ rent out every snow mobile.

 If you have never had a chance to go tubing or snowmobiling, or perhaps like me, you felt it would be boring - it is not!
-They are both activites to try when you're up in the mountains.
+They are both activities to try when you're up in the mountains.